Manitoba health officials give coronavirus update

-Manitoba’s top doctor will give an update on the province’s ongoing efforts against the novel coronavirus Monday.
+Manitoba’s chief public health officer will give a live update on the province’s efforts against COVID-19 Monday.

 Dr. Brent Roussin has scheduled a press conference for 12:30 p.m.
 Global News will stream the event live here.